tetyanaloskutova/remote-works/docs/guides/recaptcha.rst

     RECAPTCHA_PRIVATE_KEY 6LeIxAcTAAAAAGG-vFI1TnRWxMZNFuojJ4WifJWe
     ===================== ========================================

-  You only have to set them up if you are using Saleor for production (Google will remind you if you do not).
+  You only have to set them up if you are using Remote-works for production (Google will remind you if you do not).